Yahya Abdul-Mateen II

-Yahya Abdul-Mateen II (/ˈjɑːhiə/; born July 15, 1986) is an American actor.
+Yahya Abdul-Mateen II (/ˈjɑːja:/; born July 15, 1986) is an American actor.
 He is best known for his roles as Black Manta in the superhero films Aquaman (2018) and Aquaman and the Lost Kingdom (2023), Bobby Seale in the Netflix historical legal drama The Trial of the Chicago 7 (2020), and Morpheus / Agent Smith in The Matrix Resurrections (2021).
 For his portrayal of Cal Abar / Doctor Manhattan in the HBO limited series Watchmen (2019), he won a Primetime Emmy Award.
 He also starred in episodes of The Handmaid's Tale (2018) and Black Mirror (2019).

 He made his Broadway debut in the Suzan-Lori Parks play Topdog/Underdog for which he received a Tony Award for Best Leading Actor in a Play nomination.
-He portrays the Marvel Comics character Simon Williams / Wonder Man in media set in the Marvel Cinematic Universe.
+He has played Simon Williams / Wonder Man in media set in the Marvel Cinematic Universe, starring in the Disney+ series Wonder Man (2026), for which he was nominated for a Primetime Emmy Award.

-Early life and education
+Early life

 Abdul-Mateen was born in New Orleans, Louisiana.
-His father Yahya Abdul-Mateen I (1945–2007) was Muslim, and his mother Mary was Christian.
+His mother, Mary, is Christian, while his father (1945–2007) was Yahya Abdul-Mateen I (birth name John Ford), a member of the New Orleans Masjid of Al-Islam, a former Nation of Islam temple founded in the 1960s that later adopted Sunni Islam.
 He is the youngest of six children.
 He spent his childhood in the Magnolia Projects of New Orleans, and then moved to Oakland, California, where he attended McClymonds High School.
-At McClymonds, he was an athlete (Note: He played against future NFL player Marshawn Lynch.) and self-described geek who enjoyed chess but was also voted prom king.
+At McClymonds, he was an athlete (Note: He played against future NFL player Marshawn Lynch.) and self-described geek who enjoyed chess and was voted prom king.
 The family was eventually priced out of Oakland and moved to Stockton, California.

-During his time at the University of California, Berkeley, Mateen became a member of Alpha Phi Alpha and competed as a hurdler for the California Golden Bears.
+During his time at the University of California, Berkeley, Mateen became a member of Alpha Phi Alpha fraternity and competed as a hurdler for the California Golden Bears.
 A teammate suggested he take a theater class; that class helped him overcome his stutter.
 He graduated with a degree in architecture, and then worked as a city planner in San Francisco.
 After being laid off from his job, he enrolled at Yale School of Drama and graduated with a Master of Fine Arts degree.